What are the first steps our school will take if special educational needs are identified?

 When concerns are raised regarding the special educational needs of a child, the following steps will take place to identify the specific needs of the pupil and to then plan the provision and support that the child may need:

-- Discussion with all relevant parties including the child, parents / carers, class teacher, teaching assistants and any other adults who may work with the child including the pastoral team and any outside agencies (such as speech therapists, advisory teachers, targeted support team, school nurse, CYPs etc).
+- Discussion with all relevant parties including the child, parents / carers, class teacher, teaching assistants and any other adults who may work with the child including the pastoral team and any outside agencies (such as speech therapists, advisory teachers, targeted support team, school nurse, or any other relevant professionals who may be involved).
 These discussions will focus on the strengths and difficulties of the child and will aim to provide more detail regarding the specific needs of the child.

 - The class teacher will ensure that differentiation is in place to meet the learning needs of individual pupils.